Universal Translation Services

 “Tomorrow” is a motivational song that everyone loves.
 It’s about letting go of the past and looking forward to the life ahead.
 In addition, the song includes English lyrics at the end!

-Start listening to these songs and gradually you will learn how to incorporate and interlink the songs in your daily Hebrew study schedule!
+Start listening to these songs, and gradually, you will learn how to incorporate and interlink the songs in your daily Hebrew study schedule!

 Learning Hebrew- Do’s and Don’ts